 Ethics introduces learners to moral philosophy, the branch of philosophy that questions what is good and bad.
 The course surveys a number of important ethical theories—ethical relativism, objectivism, egoism, altruism, utilitarianism, duty‐based moral theory, natural law, natural rights, and virtue ethics—as they examine reasons why certain actions are morally right or wrong.
 Learners will apply ethical theories in the evaluation and analysis of current controversial issues, question ethical matters from a variety of angles, and acquire new tools to assist them in making ethically sound, well‐informed decisions throughout their lives.

 This course prepares learners to communicate effectively in business settings by helping them develop their written and oral communication skills.
 The course focuses on traditional and Web‐based forms of communication used in business today, including e‐mail, letters, memos, reports, proposals, and presentations.
 The course teaches learners to plan, write, and revise communications for a variety of audiences and in different mediums.
 It also teaches learners to communicate with greater clarity, economy of language, and vigor, as well as how to communicate professionally with employees, customers, and hiring managers.
 Learners will participate in interactive online activities and complete real‐world assessments that help them produce, evaluate, and improve their own written, oral, and multimedia communication skills.

 Prerequisite: ENGL102.
 A final grade of C or higher for this course is required for learners to enroll in the capstone course.

-*MASC110 Statistics & Probability, or MASC115 College algebra, or more advanced college credit bearing mathematics course requiring college algebra or higher as a prerequisite
+*MASC110 Statistics & Probability and MASC115 College algebra, or more advanced college credit bearing mathematics course requiring college algebra or higher as a prerequisite